 Performance testing shows that this compact

-unit maintains optimal cellar temperature
+unit maintains optimal cellar temperature and humidity conditions

 and Wine-Mate 1500